crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 the following timeline, accesses to `obj` by threads A and B should happen before `obj`'s deallocation.

+On the terminology "happens before": we say A happens before B iff all the information on the memory visible to A is also visible to B.  Note that this is different from the C11 Standard's notion of "happens-before".

 ```
          [X]                       [X+1]            [X+2]
 EPOCH    +-------------------------+----------------+----------------------------------